openvinotoolkit/openvino/docs/OV_Runtime_UG/auto_device_selection.md

 The logic behind the choice is as follows:

-#.
-Check what supported devices are available.
+1. Check what supported devices are available.
-#.
-Check precisions of the input model (for detailed information on precisions read more on the `ov::device::capabilities`)
+2. Check precisions of the input model (for detailed information on precisions read more on the ``ov::device::capabilities``)
-#.
-Select the highest-priority device capable of supporting the given model, as listed in the table below.
+3. Select the highest-priority device capable of supporting the given model, as listed in the table below.
-#.
-If model’s precision is FP32 but there is no device capable of supporting it, offload the model to a device supporting FP16.
+4. If model’s precision is FP32 but there is no device capable of supporting it, offload the model to a device supporting FP16.

 +----------+------------------------------------------------------+-------------------------------------+